-Upon the consummation of the Business Combination, PSAC changed its name from Property Solutions Acquisition Corp. to Faraday Future Intelligent Electric Inc., and FF's Class A Common Stock and Public Warrants began trading on The Nasdaq Global Select Market ("Nasdaq") under the ticker symbols "FFIE" and "FFIEW," respectively.
+Upon the consummation of the Business Combination, PSAC changed its name from Property Solutions Acquisition Corp. to Faraday Future Intelligent Electric Inc., and FF's Class A Common Stock and warrants ("Public Warrants") originally issued in the initial public offering of PSAC began trading on The Nasdaq Global Select Market ("Nasdaq") under the ticker symbols "FFIE" and "FFIEW," respectively.